 Potato, Chestnut and Celery Root Puree

-Easy prep for this recipe.
+- Easy prep for this recipe.
 Finely chop the onion.
-Trim, peel, and coasely chop the celery root or if you are using celery, slice it thinly.
+Trim, peel, and coarsely chop the celery root or if you are using celery, slice it thinly.